graiola/target_estimation/README.md

 - [x] Fix erase target bug
 - [ ] Add sigma to the tests/plots
 - [ ] Export intersection with the ros target manager
-- [ ] Add transformation from target to observer in the yaml (so that the projectile has the z oriented with the world frame for example)
 - [ ] Add MKF

 # Notes